UniversalDependencies/docs/_pal/feat/Tense.md

 This feature takes the following values: Past, Pres.

 There are two stems in Middle Persian:
-- the inherited imperfective stem for the so-called 'present', in which injunctive, indicative and imperfect coincided
+- the inherited imperfective stem for the so-called 'present', in which injunctive, indicative and imperfect coincided;
-- the inherited verbal adjective, which became a perfective participle and eventually a stem, which is commonly referred to as past stem.
+- the inherited verbal adjective, which became a resultative participle and eventually a stem, which is commonly referred to as past stem.

-Following traditions, these two stem are referred to as tense stem.
+Following traditions, these two stems are referred to as tense stems.
 Infinitives and verbal nouns are not marked for tense.

 The elements of analytic verb forms are analysed individually.